Emerging Market Countries and Their Five Defining Characteristics

 Not all emerging markets are equally good investments.
 Since the 2008 financial crisis, some countries took advantage of rising commodities prices to grow their economies.
 They didn't invest in infrastructure.
 Instead, they spent the extra revenue on subsidies and creation of government jobs.
 As a result, their economies grew quickly, their people bought a lot of imported goods, and inflation soon became a problem.
 These countries included Brazil, Hungary, Malaysia, Russia, South Africa, Turkey, and Vietnam.

 Since their residents didn't save, there wasn't a lot of local money for banks to lend to help businesses grow.
 The governments attracted foreign direct investment by keeping interest rates low.
 Although this helped increase inflation, it was worth it.
 In return, the countries received significant economic growth.

 In 2013, commodity prices fell.
-These governments—reliant on the high price of a commodity—had either to cut back on subsidies or increase their debt to foreigners.
+These governments—reliant on the high price of a commodity—had either to cut back on subsidies or to increase their debt to foreigners.
 As the debt-to-GDP ratio increased, foreign investments decreased.
 In 2014, currency traders also began selling their holdings.
 As currency values fell, it created a panic that led to mass sell-offs of currencies and investments.

 Others invested revenue in infrastructure and education for their workforce.
 Because their people saved, there was plenty of local currency to fund new businesses.
 When the crisis occurred in 2014, they were ready.
 These countries are China, Colombia, Czech Republic, Indonesia, Korea, Peru, Poland, Sri Lanka, South Korea, and Taiwan.